lilianricaud/pattern_languages/stigmergy/stigmergy-pattern-language.md

 # OPEN-ALLOCATION

-Have open allocation, AGENTS are autnomous, can choose where and how to work, teams (NODES) emerge.
+Have open allocation, AGENTS are autonomous, can choose where and how to work, teams (NODES) emerge.

 ---